 - Sexually transmitted infections

-Antibiotics may also be prescribed for intrapartum fever (fever during childbirth) and as preventive medication during cesarean sections (2).
+Antibiotics may also be prescribed for intrapartum fever (fever during childbirth or delivery) and as preventive medication during cesarean sections (2).
 Many of these infections could be life-threatening during pregnancy if left untreated.
-They may also increase the risk of congenital malformations in the newborn.
+They may also increase the risk of congenital malformationsiXA structural or functional abnormality present from birth in the newborn.

 Is It Safe to Take Antibiotics When Pregnant?

 Studies have shown some antibiotics to be safe during pregnancy, while some may have potential adverse effects on the mother or fetus.
-The safety may also depend on the dose, duration of antibiotic treatment, and gestational age.
+The safety may also depend on the dose, duration of antibiotic treatment, and gestational ageiX A term used to measure the length of the pregnancy from the first day of the last period until childbirth .
 Additionally, metabolic and immunological changes during pregnancy may change the behavior of drugs inside the body and impact antibiotic therapy (3).
 Therefore, you should take antibiotics only when prescribed by the doctor.

 Which Antibiotics Are Safe To Take During Pregnancy?